marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 - `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow.
 These messages notify you when:
   - You have insufficient inventory
   - Your payment couldn't be processed, etc.
+- `VerifyInventoryActivity`: Checks the state store to ensure there is enough inventory present for purchase.
+- `RequestApprovalActivity`: Requests approval for orders over a certain threshold
 - `ProcessPaymentActivity`: Processes and authorizes the payment.
-- `VerifyInventoryActivity`: Checks the state store to ensure there is enough inventory present for purchase.
 - `UpdateInventoryActivity`: Removes the requested items from the state store and updates the store with the new remaining inventory value.
-- `RequestApprovalActivity`: Seeks approval from the manager if payment is greater than 50,000 USD.

 ### Step 1: Pre-requisites